Avisaíl García

-Avisaíl Antonio García Yaguarin (/es/; born June 12, 1991) is a Venezuelan professional baseball right fielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Chicago White Sox, Tampa Bay Rays, Milwaukee Brewers, and Miami Marlins.
-He signed with the Tigers as a non-drafted free agent in 2007.
-He made his major league debut in 2012.
+Avisaíl Antonio García Yaguarin (/es/; born June 12, 1991) is a Venezuelan former professional baseball right fielder.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Chicago White Sox, Tampa Bay Rays, Milwaukee Brewers, and Miami Marlins.
+He signed with the Tigers as a non-drafted free agent in 2007 and made his major league debut in 2012.